Tega Tea’s new Champagne of Tea

 What’s the deal with our new Tega Green Tea Darjeeling and the Tega Signature Breakfast tea?

-Tega Organic Teas wants you to experience the “Champagne of Tea”, with flavors of French grapes and Himalayan mountain air.
+Tega Organic Teas wants you to experience the “Champagne of Tea”, with flavours of French grapes and Himalayan mountain air.

-Darjeeling is frequently called the “Champagne of teas,” with musky-sweet tasting notes similar to muscat wine.
-But it can also have delicate fruity, and citrus flavors.
+Darjeeling is frequently called the “Champagne of teas,” with musky-sweet tasting notes similar to Muscat wine.
+But it can also have delicate fruity, and citrus flavours.
 Darjeeling tea can taste more like wine than other tea.
 Even if you’re not a tea drinker, good Darjeeling is so interesting that it’s really worth a try.
-If your only Darjeeling experiences have been with blended teas, added flavors, or the dark bitterness of over-brewing, there’s a lot more to it that’s worth sipping.
+If your only Darjeeling experiences have been with blended teas, added flavours, or the dark bitterness of over-brewing, there’s a lot more to it that’s worth sipping.